mlsmithjr/transcoder/Cluster.md

 There are 2 ways to enable SSH access for Windows.
 Each method is further complicated depending on which ffmpeg you use.
 These instructions assume a certain level of proficiency with Windows and optionally WSL.

 **Windows SSH**:
-> This method will only allow streaming cluster support due to Windows OpenSSH not being able to access network shares or drives consistently.
-Avoid if you can.
+> This method will only allow streaming cluster support due to Windows OpenSSH not being able to access network shares.

-> * Install OpenSSH server
+> * Enable OpenSSH server
-* Set server to auto-start (delayed)
+* Enable your OpenSSH server via the Windows Services control panel.
 * Start server
-* Copy RSA key from *cluster manager*

-> Install openssh server via `Settings > Apps > manage optional features > Add a Feature > OpenSSH Server > Install`
->
->You cannot use `ssh-copy-id` to authenticate to openssh on Windows.
-Instead, in the home folder of the user account create a directory called **.ssh**.
+> In the home folder of the user account create a directory called **.ssh**.
 Then from your *cluster manager* copy your **$HOME/.ssh/id_rsa.pub** to **c:/Users/*username*/.ssh/authorized_keys** on Windows.
 >
->In the search bar type **services* and click on **Services Desktop App**.
-Scroll down to OpenSSH Server and right-click to select Properties.
-Change the startup type to *Automatic* then OK.
-Now right-click again and select *Start*.
-The service is now running and set to start automatically after each reboot.
->
 >Finally, if you have a supported nVidia card download the nVidia CUDA drivers and install if you plan on using CUDA encoding.
 It's a large download.
 Choose Custom install and deselect all the documentation and other things you don't need if you want to minimize space usage.

-**WSL (Ubuntu) OpenSSH**
-> This is the better method but requires more fiddling around at the shell.
-By installing Windows Subsystem for Linux you enable
-> a more standard bash experience and can use **mount** on network share drive mappings and enable **mounted* mode (faster).
-I will cover the highlights but the details are yours to research.
-Some helpful details [here](https://www.reddit.com/r/bashonubuntuonwindows/comments/5gh4c8/ssh_to_bash_on_wsl/).

-> * From the Windows Store search for and install Ubuntu.
-> * On the search bar search for "Enable Features" and click on *Turn Windows features on and off*.
-Scroll down to Windows Subsystem for Linux and enable.
-> * Launch Ubuntu and create your new user as prompted.
-> * From *bash* you must uninstall and reinstall openssh-server (to fix a problem with the Microsoft-provided distribution):
->     * `sudo apt remove --purge openssh-server`
->     * `sudo rm -rf /etc/ssh`
->     * `sudo apt install openssh-server`
-> * Try to ssh to your Windows machine now.
-> * From your *cluster manager* host, use `ssh-copy-id` to setup password-less ssh to your Windows host.
-> * Back on Windows, map a drive letter to your network media share (ex. *Z:*).
-> * This is where it gets more confusing:
-    * **(easiest)** If installing the Windows [ffmpeg package](https://www.ffmpeg.org/):
-         * Download and install now.
-         * NOTE that your path mappings for pytranscoder will use *Z:* since the ffmpeg you are running is still a Windows program and expects commandline parameters to be Windows-like.
-    * If installing the Ubuntu ffmpeg package:
-        * In *bash*: `sudo apt install ffmpeg`
-        * Create a folder under /mnt representing your media folder mount point.
-        * Now test mount your mapped drive (ie. `sudo mount -t drvfs 'z:' /mnt/media`)
-        * If /mnt/media is mounted to your shared media server you are good to proceed.
-        * Finally, make the mount permanent by adding it to /etc/fstab:
-            `z: /mnt/media drvfs defaults 0 0`
-         * NOTE that your path mappings for pytranscoder will use */mnt/media/*, not *Z:*

 When pytranscoder starts it will verify that it can ssh to each host using the provided configuration before continuing.